The Long War, Part 13 / Upper Lands, and Transylvania 1595

 In the meantime, the main army of the Ottomans had come to the Lower Danube area but the Grand-Vizier Ferhád was ordered to return to Istanbul where he was made to relieve his office, and then he was killed.
 The new Grand Vizier has become Sinan again but obviously, it has caused a delay.
 Let us recall, this was the delay that made it possible to the Habsburg Imperial troops to take the Castle of Esztergom after a long siege.
 More about the siege of Esztergom:

 Soon, Sinan had a bridge built over the Danube in August and crossed to Wallachia.
 Let us not forget that Voivode Mihail Vitez of Wallachia (aka Mihai Viteazul) and Voivode Stefan Razvan of Moldova have joined the Christian Coalition.
 Thus, there had been Transylvanian auxiliary forces staying in Wallachia for a year already who began their campaign during the winter with their Wallachian allies.
 They slaughtered the Turk garrisons and defeated the Crimean Tatar and Ottoman armies.
 Yet, they were not strong enough to resist the troops of the Grand Vizier at the Danube.

-Voivode Mihail was withdrawing his troops towards Bucharest.
+Voivode Mihail was withdrawing his troops toward Bucharest.
 He had a smaller army but he took up positions at a narrow pass called Calugareni where he stopped and defeated the Ottoman army, however, he could not eliminate it.
-Yet, the Turk attackers have suffered great losses and Sinan himself was in peril.
+Yet, the Turk attackers suffered great losses and Sinan himself was in peril.
 Unfortunately, this victory was not enough to stop the Turks entirely.
 Voivode Mihail had to withdraw into the Transylvanian mountains.
 Thus, Sinan could retake Bucharest and the capital, Tirgovistye.
-Sinan intended to turn the previously vassal state into a Vilayet, even assigned a Pasha to lead Wallachia.
-At this point, the Voivode asked help from Prince Báthory Zsigmond.
+Sinan intended to turn the previously vassal state into a Vilayet, and even assigned a Pasha to lead Wallachia.
+At this point, the Voivode asked for help from Prince Báthory Zsigmond.